puckway/khl-hockeytech/README.md

 ### Locale

 This service supports `en` and `ru` locales.
 If an unsupported locale is specified, `en` will be used instead.
+Be aware that some values are only available in the `ru` locale (like season titles and quotes).

+The `Copyright.required_link` value in each response adapts to your provided client code and locale.
+For example, for a request to `khl` with the `ru` locale, you will see `https://www.khl.ru` here, but a request to `mhl` with the `en` locale will result in `https://engmhl.khl.ru` instead.
+You can use this value to construct static URLs that do not require custom IDs (see [IDs](#ids--user-facing-urls)).
+Unfortunately the WHL website is not available in non-Russian locales.

 ### URL Construction